mapninja/Earthsys144/week00/10_TURN_IN_logging_in_to_google_earth_engine.md

    // Week 00 Earth Engine check-in script
    // I opened this from the Earth Engine Data Catalog and ran it successfully.
    ```
 6. If you make any changes to the sample script, add inline comments directly above the lines you changed so the changes are easy to identify, for example:

    ```javascript
    // I changed the map center to look at California instead of the default location.
    Map.setCenter(-120.0, 37.0, 6);
    ```
 7. Click **Run** to execute the script

    - You should see results appear on the map within a few seconds
 8. Save the script if prompted
 9. This annotated sample script is what you will share for credit
+10. If things stop working and you can't figure out why, just reload teh script from the Data Catalog and try again!

 ---